 - Annual Absentee Application (fillable PDF) for certain persons with an ongoing illness or disability*

 Note: If you plan to vote absentee in person, don’t complete an absentee ballot application in advance — you’ll complete the form when you arrive to vote.

 To return your completed application to the Office of Voter Registration, you can:

 - Email a scanned attachment of the application to absentee(at)arlingtonva.us

 - Mail it to:

 Office of Voter Registration

 The application must be received by 5pm on the Tuesday before the election for a ballot to be mailed.

 Under Virginia law, all absentee ballots must either be voted in person at our office or mailed directly to the voter.
 Ballots can’t be sent “in care of” another individual.
 We use certified first-class U.S. mail to send ballots within the U.S. and a special prepaid U.S. postage permit to mail ballots overseas.
-At the voter’s request and prepaid expense, we can send ballots via Express Mail.
+At the voter’s request and prepaid expense, we can send ballots via Express Mail or other commercial courier service.
 Call our office at 703-228-3456 for more details.